At Biddenham we deliver Personal, Social, Health and Citizenship Education (PSHCE) through a programme called Essential Life Skills (ELS).

-ELS is a program that covers the requirements of PSHCE (Personal, Social, Health, Citizenship and Economic education) through which young people acquire the knowledge, understanding and skills they need to manage their lives, now and in the future.
-The ELS programme at Biddenham aims to develop the qualities and attributes pupils need to thrive as individuals, family members and members of society.
+ELS is a programme that covers the requirements of PSHCE (Personal, Social, Health, Citizenship and Economic Education) through which young people acquire the knowledge, understanding and skills they need to manage their lives, now and in the future.
+The ELS programme at Biddenham aims to develop the qualities and attributes students need to thrive as individuals, family members and members of society.
 It prepares them to manage many of the most critical opportunities, challenges and responsibilities they will face growing up in such rapidly changing and challenging times.
-It also helps them to connect and apply the knowledge and understanding they learn in all subjects to practical, real-life situations while helping them to feel safe and secure enough to fulfill their academic potential.
+It also helps them to connect and apply the knowledge and understanding they learn in all subjects to practical, real-life situations while helping them to feel safe and secure enough to fulfil their academic potential.

-All students will spend two tutor time sessions per week lesson time to look at the various issues surrounding Relationships and Sex Education, Personal Safety and Wellbeing, Adapting to change, and Careers Education Information Advice and Guidance.
+All students will spend two tutor time sessions per week to look at the various issues surrounding Relationships and Sex Education, Personal Safety and Wellbeing, Adapting to Change, and Careers Education Information Advice and Guidance.

 How will I be assessed?